gyda13/First-Vapor-API/README.md

 # First-Vapor-API
-server-side Swift web framework a backend for IOS App
+server-side Swift web framework a backend for iOS App

 ## Why Vapor?
 Vapor is an open-source web framework written in Swift.